-Harnessing solar panel to power your commercial building is a complex and fascinating process.
-Photons, or particles of sunlight, hit the solar panels on the roof of your building.
-The solar panels then convert the photons to electrons of DC (direct current) electricity, which is then converted to AC (alternating current) electricity by the inverter.
-The electrical panel sends the converted power to all the appliances in your building that are powered by electricity, including lights, computer equipment and kitchen appliances.
+Harnessing solar energy to power your commercial building is a complex, fascinating process.
+Particles of sunlight called photons hit the solar panels on the roof of your building.
+The solar panels then convert the photons to electrons of direct current (DC) electricity which then are converted to alternating current (AC) electricity by the inverter.
+The converted energy then powers all the appliances in your building that are run by electricity, including lights, computer equipment, and kitchen appliances.
 Meanwhile, the utility meter measures the energy you use.

-Solar panels that are mounted on the ground tend to obtain the highest ROI (return on investment) due to the allowance for design, sizing and layout that can optimize the system’s effectiveness.
+Solar panels that are mounted on the ground tend to obtain the highest ROI (return on investment) due to the allowance for design, sizing, and layout that can optimize the system’s effectiveness.
 Ground-mounted projects are typically placed in open fields to limit and avoid potential sources of shading.
 This makes them similar to rooftop solar projects in that the panels receive maximum sunlight to be transferred into energy.
-Not only are ground-mounted solar projects the most efficient commercial systems to build, they are also the most economical.
-Ask a GST representative today about your commercial building’s potential for a solar ground-mount project.
+Not only are ground-mounted solar projects the most efficient commercial systems to build, they're also the most economical.
+Ask a GST rep today about your commercial building’s potential for a solar ground-mount project.

 Ballast Solar Mounting

-If the construction of your building allows for neither rooftop nor ground-mount solar panels, you may wish to consider a ballast solar mount project.
+If the construction of your building allows for neither rooftop, nor ground-mounted solar panels, you may wish to consider a ballast solar mount project.
 With solar ballast, concrete blocks are placed throughout a solar project to secure panels to the ground or roof without having to make holes in the surface.
-Ballast solar is an excellent alternative for business owners who can’t or don’t want to make holes in their roof or a ground surface but still wish to harness solar energy and reap its benefits for maximum cost savings and environmental advantages.
+Ballast solar is an excellent alternative for business owners who can’t or don’t want to make holes in their roof or a ground surface, but still wish to harness solar energy and reap its benefits for maximum cost savings and environmental advantages.

 Commercial Solar Process